Website News

 by Roger Nowlan, Webmaster and Nolan Clan Member

-The Nolan book which was published under the auspices of the Nolan Clan in the Millenium year is still available.
-Entitled “O Nolan – the History of a People” by Art Kavanagh and Fr John Nolan it is still available from Amazon.
+The first ever published Nolan family history book was published under the auspices of the Nolan Clan in the Millenium year (2000) and is entitled “O Nolan – the History of a People” by Art Kavanagh and Fr John Nolan.

-Despite its valuable contribution to out understanding of Nolan family history, it has been my observation that it is lacking on several fronts, most notably in its coverage of the history Nolan families living outside of Leinster province and elesewhere in the world.
+It is still available from Amazon and a valuable contribution to our understanding of Nolan family history.
+However, in my opinion, it is lacking on several fronts, most notably in its coverage of the history Nolan families living outside of Leinster province and elesewhere in the world.

 Around 2018, after divesting myself of the duties of Nolan Clan Newsletter editor, having served from 2004 to 2018, I decided that it was time to tackle the task of writing an updated, more comprehensive Nolan family history book, essentially following in the footsteps of Fr.
 John Nolan of Kirkcubbin who wrote the original manuscripts which served as the basis for the Nolan book published in the Millenium year.